nopsys/CogNOS/README.md

 ## Building

-If you want to build everything from scratch, we provide a few scripts that make it easy.
-[Follow the documentation for instructions](Documentation/building.md).
+[Follow the instructions](Documentation/building.md) if you want to build everything from scratch.
+We provide a few scripts that set up a developments environment.

 ## Examples
 Below an image illustrating a CogNOS Pharo image running on top of virtual box.
 The transcript shows all the device drivers that were initialized at loading time.